-General Motors has just announced that it will invest $20 million in its Bay City, Michigan plant.
+General Motors has just announced that it will invest $20 million in the GM Bay City plant in Michigan.
+The powertrain facility will build camshafts for the next-gen ECOTEC engines.
 This is the third investment by GM of its kind and brings new investment at the facility to $62.5 million this year.

-The plant will build camshafts for the next-gen ECOTEC engines, GM’s highest volume and most advanced four-cylinder powerplant that propels The General’s most popular vehicles, including the Chevy Malibu and Equinox, Buick LaCrosse and Regal, as well as the GMC Terrain.
+Ecotec is GM’s highest-volume and most advanced four-cylinder powerplant that motivates The General’s most popular vehicles, including the Chevy Malibu and Equinox, Buick LaCrosse and Regal, as well as the GMC Terrain.

 According to GM manufacturing manager Gerald Johnson, this particular investment will result in the creation of 15 new jobs at the plant, while the total employment effect from GM’s three investments will result in 113 new hires at Bay City.